Alvarodevs/Food-A-Week---Final-project/README.md

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io#https://github.com/4GeeksAcademy/react-flask-hello.git)

-## For whom it is? & User profile

-Insert here some snaps from IU

-## Thanks for the advice and patience to our tutor, and mentors
+## Thanks for the advice and patience to our tutor and mentors

 @enaguero,
 @LuisSanchezArevaloRionegro,